 3. Get acquainted with NEET – NEET is an objective question-based test.
 Students who have taken charge of clearing exams on their own must be completely aware of the syllabus, format of the paper, marking scheme, weightage of all chapters, important concepts, and other such critical factors.
 Taking printouts of the same is always suggested

 More here: NEET Exam Pattern

-4. Know your books – one must know which book to study from as mere studying for hours together would go down in the drain.
+4. Know your books – one must know which book to study from as mere studying for hours together would not be as fruitful.
 NCERT must be the first book you master completely.
 There are no two ways about it.
 Once that is mastered, you can move to refer to coaching material which is nothing but extensions of NCERT, as questions are tricky and difficult to understand.

 5. Aim at gaining conceptual clarity – while learning topics, one must target at understanding topics.
 For this, one can seek assistance from experts/teachers/seniors or even resort to online assistance.
 Prioritize this step.

 6. Solve more and more MCQs – ensure to solve at least 150-200 questions every day.
 Solve NEET previous years’ question papers.
 You can refer to the books available, collating previous years’ papers from the past 20 years, assembled topic wise, chapter wise.